GSA/fedramp-automation/resources/validations/docs/adr/0006-evaluate-xproc-pipeline.md

 ## Context

-Early in the project, the development team decided to evaluate one of the existing task runners supporting [the XProc standard](https://spec.xproc.org/master/head/xproc/) to ease adoption of the FedRAMP validations prototype into projects reliant on XML and the XML ecosystem, per [18F/fedramp-automation#16](https://github.com/18F/fedramp-automation/issues/16).
+Early in the project, the development team decided to evaluate one of the existing task runners supporting [the XProc standard](https://spec.xproc.org/master/head/xproc/) to ease adoption of the FedRAMP Validations prototype into projects reliant on XML and the XML ecosystem, per [18F/fedramp-automation#16](https://github.com/18F/fedramp-automation/issues/16).

 At the time of this spike effort, there were [two XProc processors](https://xproc.org/processors.html):
 - MorganaXProc-III